EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 !!!
 Note

     The job name is an app-specific job scheduler-specific job name.
-For the Job Composer and Slurm, the job name is the value of the Slurm `--job-name` parameter (set by `#SBATCH --job-name=...` in the job file).
-This job name is not the same as the job name shown in the Jobs table is used by the Job Composer.
-That job name is one entered in the **Job Name** field when completing the Job Composer's job submission forms.
+For the Project Manager and Slurm, the job name is the value of the launcher 'Job Name' parameter, or, if using Slurm directives, the Slurm `--job-name` parameter (as set by `#SBATCH --job-name=...` in the job file).

 !!!
 Note

-    The job ID is not the same as the session ID used for interactive apps or the job composer ID used by the Job Composer.
+    The job ID is not the same as the session ID used for interactive apps or the project manager ID used by the Project Manager.
 Rather, the job ID is created by the job scheduler.

     Each job created by an app has both an app ID and a job scheduler job ID